These Gochujang noodles are spicy, so simple to make and made with minimal ingredients.

 I’ve chosen these thick noodles as they stir-fry/cook within a small amount of liquid/sauce really well.
 As they can cook within the sauce, it means they absorb all the amazing flavours from the Gochujang.

-This balances the sweet/spicy/rich flavours of the Gochujang by adding brightness and acidity.
-You could substitute this with the juice of half a lime, if you don’t have any rice vinegar.
+Add soy sauce for a salty, umami boost and rice wine vinegar to balance the sweet/spicy/rich flavours of the Gochujang by adding brightness and acidity.
+You could substitute the rice wine vinegar with the juice of half a lime, if you don’t have any.

 This recipe is great for making ahead of time/meal prepping.
 Like many saucy foods, the Gochujang noodles flavour intensifies over time, so you don’t need to worry about any flavour loss.